iterative/dvc/docs/doc.rst

 Once installed, dvc will populate its installation folder (hereinafter referred to as .dvc) with essential shared and internal files and folders will be stored

 * **.dvc/config** - This is a configuration file.
-  The config file can be edited directly or indirectly using command **dvc config name value**.
+  The config file can be edited directly or indirectly using command **dvc config NAME VALUE**.
-* **.dvc/state** - this directory contains DVC state files including DAG (direct acyclic graph) of all dependencies of the commands in your DVC repositories
 * **.dvc/cache** - the cache directory will contain your data files (the data directories of DVC repositories will only contain symlinks to the data files in the global cache).
   **Note:** DVC includes the cache directory to **.gitignore** file during the initilization.
 And no data files (with actual content) will be pushed to Git repository, only data file symlinks and commands to reproduce them.
+* **.dvc/state** - this file is ceated for optimization.
+The file contains data files checksum and timestemps.

 Working with Cloud Data Storages